 Of important note, Waldwick is also a borough of artists.
 Waldwick has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Waldwick’s character.

 Also of interest is that Waldwick has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Waldwick is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Waldwick really has some of the features that families look for when choosing a good community to raise children.
 Is Waldwick perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Even though Waldwick is a smaller borough, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The most common language spoken in Waldwick is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.